 I am informed in mid-April 2018 that the motive power planned for the Reblaus Express during May and June 2018 is ex-ÖBB class 2143 diesel-hydraulic, 2143 070.

 However, from July 2018, a Czech class 742 diesel-electric may take over.
 This has not yet been formally confirmed, however.
+Updated July 2018: this has not happened, and 2143 070 has continued in charge of the turn.

 The above is a link to a video uploaded to YouTube by user Andreas Suck of 2143 070.